TurnkeyLedger/TLDex/README.md

 [2019-04-01 20:01:22,111: INFO/MainProcess] celery@username ready.

 ```
-Make migrations and run the webserver :
+Make migrations and run the DEX plateform :
 ```
 python3 manage.py makemigrations
 python3 manage.py migrate
 python3 manage.py runserver
 ```
-Open a browser and navigate to `http://localhost:8000` you should see the TLdex home page.
+Open a browser and navigate to `http://localhost:8000` you should see the DEX plateform home page.

 ## Accessing the DEX platform